Dick Clough

 Richard Henry Clough (2 March 1884 – 2 June 1915) was an Australian rules footballer who played with Essendon in the Victorian Football League (VFL), who died as a result of the wounds he sustained on active service in World War I.

 Family

 The son of Joseph Richard Clough (1863–1936), and Louisa Mary Clough (1866–1931), née Hobbs, Richard Henry Clough was born in Williamstown on 2 March 1884.

 He married Catherine Maud Alice "Kitty" Cox (1885–1945), later, Mrs Bartholomew Cotter, in 1906.

 Football

 Essendon (VFL)

 Recruited from Coburg Juniors, Clough made two VFL appearance for Essendon.
 The first came in the 1907 season, Essendon's round seven loss to Carlton at Princes Park, noted as the 104 points Carlton scored was then the most Essendon had ever conceded in a VFL fixture.
 His other game for Essendon was in the seventh round of the 1908 VFL season, a six-point win over Melbourne at the MCG.

-North Melboune (VFA)
+North Melbourne (VFA)

 He was granted a permit in 1909 to join North Melbourne in the Victorian Football Association.